 I’m a scientist, founder, and author.
-I study ocean waves in hurricanes with Prof. Brian Haus in the SUSTAIN lab at the University of Miami, supported by the National Science Foundation.
-I’m also building Cloudrun with my friend and cofounder Josh Noe.
+I study ocean waves in the SUSTAIN lab at the University of Miami, using theory, experimentation, and numerical modeling.
+I also built Cloudrun with my friend and cofounder Josh Noe.
 Cloudrun is a SaaS platform for on demand and custom numerical weather prediction.
-I wrote a book on parallel Fortran programming, and am a founding member of the fortran-lang.org community project.
+I wrote a book on parallel Fortran programming, and am a founding member of the Fortran-lang open source community.

 I grew up in Serbia where I went to school and worked as a tattoo artist from 2007 to 2009.
 I came to Miami in 2009 for grad school.
 During my PhD, I worked with teams from US Navy and NASA to build and improve Earth system prediction models.
 You can find all my papers here.
 Now I write, do research, and build software.
 I enjoy doing many things–it makes life more interesting for me.
 I live in Boca Raton, Florida, with my wife Evelyn and son Nolan.

 I’m here to help.
-My formal expertise is in wave physics, parallel computing, and Earth system model development, but you can ask me anything.
-I’m interested in computer science, weather and ocean prediction, cloud computing, entrepreneurship, and remote work.
+My formal expertise is in wave physics and numerical weather prediction, but you can ask me anything.
+I’m interested in computer science, cloud computing, entrepreneurship, and remote work.
 I answer all emails and would love to hear from you.